Efficient Memory Tiering in a Virtual Machine: Evaluation

+\sepblock {\bf Tiering at Host and comparison}: We evaluate \mname with three different host-level tiering solutions (enabled one at a time): Memtierd~\cite{memtierd}, TPP~\cite{tpp}, and vTMM~\cite{vtmm}.
+We also compare against HugeScope~\cite{hugescope}, the current state-of-the-art for addressing page skewness in a virtualized setup.
+HugeScope is built on top of vTMM~\cite{hugescope} and uses Idle page tracking to build access profile.

+Memtierd performs memory tiering using Idle Page Tracking (\ipt)~\cite{idle-page-tracking} and runs entirely in user space to perform tiering, enabling tiering even in the absence of memory pressure.
+TPP is part of the Linux mainline kernel and combines the LRU mechanism to detect cold pages and NUMA faults to detect hot pages. vTMM leverages Intel's Page-Modification Logging (PML)~\cite{intel-pml} to track memory accesses by guests at the host to perform memory tiering.
+Memtierd and TPP require no guest-side support, whereas vTMM requires guest support.

-\sepblock \textbf{Guest:} We use the KVM hypervisor~\cite{kvm} to run guest(s) with the Linux kernel 5.18.
-Each guest runs a single instance of the application, and it is configured with 20\,GB of main memory and 12\,vCPUs.
-We restrict guests to using only 4\,KB base pages as telemetry is not the main goal of \mname, and {\skewedhotpage}s are identified only after they are demoted to base 4\,KB pages~\cite{hugescope}.
-Restricting to base pages allow us to use an off the shelf telemetry and focus on the main contribution of the work.
+\sepblock \textbf{Guest:} We use the KVM hypervisor~\cite{kvm} to run guest(s) with the same Linux kernel version as in the host.
+Each guest runs a single application instance, configured with 20\,GB of memory and 12\,vCPUs.
+For GPAC with Idle bit trackign approach, we restrict guests to using only 4\,KB pages for \mname consolidation as discussed earlier (\S\ref{sec:impl_filter}).
+The artificat for Demeter~\cite{demeter} is supported for Icelake machine with Intel Optane.
+We tried running this on our Emeral Rapid server; however, it did not work as it requires a careful Linux Kernel tweaking.
+Since, \mname is independend of the underlying telemetry technique, in this paper we evaluation \mname using \ipt.
+We leave the evaluation of \mname with Intel PEBS as a future work.
+To avoid network bottlenecks, both server and client execute in the same guest.
+We refer to guests using 4\,KB base pages and 2\,MB huge pages as \baseguest and \hugeguest, respectively, in the rest of the paper.
+The host \textit{always} uses 2\,MB huge pages.